LiamMohler/FoodCritic/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Google Places API for restaurant data
-- Unsplash for fallback images
-- Heroicons for UI icons
-- Tailwind CSS for styling system